Skip to main content

 3. Place a Tarp Under Your Tent

-To protect the fabric of your tent, place a tarp underneath.
-Make sure the tarp isn't larger than your tent and be sure to turn the edges under.
-This will prevent the tarp from collecting rainwater.
+To protect your tent's fabric, always place a tarp underneath it.
+Make sure the tarp is slightly smaller than your tent and tuck the edges under to prevent rainwater from pooling.

 6. Use a Sleeping Pad

-Seriously, a foam sleeping pad under your sleeping bag will make for a much more pleasant experience.
-You can buy a pad that can be rolled up, or you can use children's foam puzzle pieces to create a gentler floor throughout your tent.
+A foam sleeping pad under your sleeping bag can significantly enhance your camping experience.
+You can choose a roll-up pad or use children's foam puzzle pieces to create a comfortable floor in your tent.

 7. Store Food Away from Your Tent

-Storing food in your tent is asking for trouble.
-It'll attract hungry bugs and critters, and you'll also risk spilling food in your tent.
-Instead, store your food in a sealed cooler or container in your car or RV.
+Keeping food in your tent is a recipe for attracting bugs and wildlife.
+Instead, store food in a sealed cooler or container in your vehicle or RV.
+Make sure to keep trash sealed and stored away to minimize unwanted visitors.

 8. Properly Dispose of Your Trash